inesagh/telegrambot/README.md

 # TelegramBot

-TelegramBot is a Telegram bot built using Spring Boot that integrates with OpenAI's ChatGPT to provide intelligent conversation capabilities.
+It's a Telegram bot built using Spring Boot that integrates with OpenAI's ChatGPT to provide intelligent conversation capabilities.
 It supports commands for interacting with ChatGPT and managing chat history.

 ## Prerequisites
 - Java 11 or higher
 - Maven
+- Docker
 - Telegram account to create a bot via BotFather
 - OpenAI API key